SpongeBob SquarePants (franchise): The SpongeBob SquarePants Movie (2004)

 In this live-action animated comedy, Plankton's plan is to steal King Neptune's crown and send it to the dangerous Shell City, and then frame Mr. Krabs for the crime.
 SpongeBob and Patrick must journey to Shell City while facing several perils along the way to retrieve the crown to save Mr. Krabs from Neptune's wrath and Bikini Bottom from Plankton's tyranny.

 The SpongeBob Movie: Sponge Out of Water (2015)

-The plot follows a pirate named Burger Beard (Antonio Banderas), who steals the Krabby Patty secret formula using a magical book that makes any text written upon it come true.
+The plot follows a pirate, Burger Beard (Antonio Banderas), who steals the Krabby Patty secret formula using a magical book that makes any text written upon it come true.
 After Bikini Bottom turns into an apocalyptic cesspool and the citizens turn against SpongeBob, he must team up with Plankton to find the formula and save Bikini Bottom.
-Later, SpongeBob, Patrick, Squidward, Mr. Krabs, Sandy and Plankton must travel to the surface to confront Burger Beard and get the formula back before Bikini Bottom is completely destroyed.
+Later, SpongeBob, Patrick, Squidward, Mr. Krabs, Sandy, and Plankton must travel to the surface to confront Burger Beard and get the formula back before Bikini Bottom is completely destroyed.